The Bariatric Center team works with you to determine the best course of care for your situation. Medical interventions include:

 Weight-loss (bariatric) surgery

-Weight-loss surgery is for people who are severely obese and have obesity-related health problems.
+Weight-loss procedures, including minimally invasive surgery and endoscopic (through the mouth) procedures, are for people who are obese and have obesity-related health problems.
 The bariatric team helps people decide if this is a good option and which procedure is best.

-Evaluations for surgery usually take three to eight months from initial appointment to surgery.
-Before you decide to proceed with the surgery, it's important to understand that successful surgery requires a lifelong commitment to changing diet and exercise habits.
-In large part, you determine the success of the surgery.
+Evaluations for weight loss procedures usually take three to eight months from initial appointment to procedure.
+Before you decide to go through with the surgery or the endoscopic weight loss procedure, it's important to understand that these successful procedures require a lifelong commitment to changing diet and exercise habits.
+In large part, you determine the success of the treatment.

-Learn more about bariatric surgery at Mayo Clinic.
+Learn more about bariatric surgery and endoscopic bariatric procedures at Mayo Clinic.